o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 ## The code

-With our configs in place we can start the code to create the cluster itself.
+With our configs in place, we can start the code to create the cluster itself.

 First, we declare our required providers and the `provider` block, shown on the snippet below.
 We're using the official AWS provider with a version between `>=5.29` and `<6` (See [Version Constraint Syntax](https://developer.hashicorp.com/terraform/language/expressions/version-constraints#version-constraint-syntax)).
-The resources are created on the `local.config.region` region as discussed on the [previous section](#the-variables).
+The resources are created on the `local.config.region` region as discussed in the [previous section](#the-variables).
 On top of that, all resources we create are tagged accordingly to the workspace we use on our runs, for easier identification and cross reference.

 ```terraform
 terraform {